xparq/Out_of_Nothing/README.md

 Technical & other details: -> [doc/...](doc/)

-_(BTW the screenshots are getting obsolete fast, but I'm updating them occasionally.
-However, they can't convey the fist-hand experience of actually manipulating the wolrd first-hand, or even just the mesmerizing flow and constant development of structures -- just like in the real universe.)_
+_(BTW, the screenshots are getting obsolete fast.
+I've been updating them occasionally, however, they can't convey the fist-hand experience of actually manipulating the wolrd, or even just watching the mesmerizing flow and constant development of interesting superstructures -- just like in the real universe.)_

 ![screenshot](asset/image/screenshot/screenshot_10k_low_friction.png)
 ------------------------------------------------------------------------------